What will you do when your sys admin tells you they think your systems may have been breached?

 - “Who ya gonna call?”
 Since a potential breach might be detected by anyone, including that new hire or even an intern, having ready and clear information on who to contact and how to trigger your Incident Response Plan is vital.
 It should also be clear that there will be no negative repercussions for a false alarm.
 You do NOT want people hesitant to report a possible problem.

 - “Who’s on first?”
 Your plan needs to include technical, business and management representatives right from the start.
 Controlling the investigation, owning the chain of command on any evidence gathered, and managing the information release to customers, business partners and the press are all aspects that need to be defined.
 You likely do not want your sys admin talking to the press any more than you want your legal counsel capturing system logs.

 - Do’s and Don’t’s: Be sure that players know what is expected of them, and what they should NOT do in terms of investigating.
 While it is true you want to capture as much data as possible, as quickly as possible, you may need to engage law enforcement before potentially destroying evidence by performing a system restore.

 - Documented and Practiced: If your plan isn’t written, it will fall to pieces under pressure in the heat of the moment.
 After it is written, it should be practiced routinely to ensure all participants are fully aware and ready to engage.
 Both unplanned practice and mock “fire drill” executions are best.
 Planned tests will not have the emotion or sense of urgency associated with a live event.
 Unplanned fire drills help people work through those jitters before your company’s survival is at stake.

-The goal is minimizing data loss and restoring normal business operations, so speed is of the essence.
+The goal is minimizing data loss and restoring normal business operations, so time is of the essence.
 But speed must be balanced with meticulous care.
-Execute your Incident Response Plan with the expectation that you will be going to court with the results; to prosecute your attacker, defend yourself from lawsuits, or most likely both!
+Execute your Incident Response Plan with the expectation that you will be going to court with the results; to prosecute your attacker, defend yourself from lawsuits, and preserve your brand!